Stock Journal: History

 The Stock Journal began on 22 August 1904 as the Adelaide Stock and Station Journal (subtitled: containing reports of the Adelaide and country live stock markets, also the wool, grain and produce markets).
 Printed in Adelaide by Vardon & Pritchard, it concentrated primarily on market reports and advertising.
 During the 1920s the journal expanded its coverage to include some political and social comment, as well as agricultural subjects.
 It was later subtitled: official organ of the Adelaide Woolbrokers' Association, the South Australian Stocksalesmen's Association.

 On 1 February 1967, the Journal was renamed to its current title.
 It was previously owned by Fairfax Media, with its main office on Greenhill Road in Eastwood, South Australia.

 Pastoral Pioneers

 An article series within the newspaper, called Pastoral Pioneers and written by Advertiser journalist Rodney Cockburn, was printed in 1927 as a two-volume book, and later re-released in CD format in 2007.
 According to the book's original foreword:

-This volume represents ... biographical sketches dealing with the achievements of South Australia’s Pastoral Pioneers.
-Publication of the series began in the “Adelaide Stock and Station Journal” on January 10, 1923, and continued weekly until August 10, 1927.
-During that period a total of 230 articles was published, and the number of pastoralists to receive attention is in the neighbourhood of 300.
-It may fairly be claimed, therefore, that the two volumes contain the most comprehensive collection of biographies ever produced in Australia in relation to the pastoral industry of any one State.
-No really representative pioneer sheep-farmer or cattle-breeder who operated in South Australia has been overlooked, and in many cases it has been possible to retrieve from almost complete oblivion the interesting records of lesser lights.